If you build it, they will come.

 Completed in 2008, it was initially designed and marketed as luxury condominiums, but the majority of homes proved more successful as rental units, leasing to capacity within 12 months of transitioning in 2011.

-As the Downtown Core flourishes, it just makes sense that more residents become centralized as well, according to Kevin Bohm, community manager at 44 Monroe.
+As the urban Core flourishes, it just makes sense that more residents become centralized as well, according to Kevin Bohm, community manager at 44 Monroe.

 “The missing link in the past has always been the residential component,” Bohm said.
 “Forty-four Monroe has played a critical part in showing that the demand is there.”